Father and Daughter (film)

 Father and Daughter is a 2000 Dutch animated short film written and directed by Michaël Dudok de Wit.
 It won the Academy Award for Best Animated Short Film in 2001.

 Plot

-A father says goodbye to his young daughter and leaves.
-As the wide Dutch landscapes live through their seasons so the girl lives through hers.
-She becomes a young woman, has a family and in time she becomes old, yet within her there is always a deep longing for her father.
-At the end of the film, in what appears to be a dream sequence, or perhaps the afterlife, they are reunited.
+A father tells his young daughter goodbye and leaves.
+The girl experiences her own seasons, similar to how the vast Dutch landscapes do.
+She grows into a older woman, starts a family, but she never stops yearning for her father.
+They are reunited at the film's ending in what seems to be a dream sequence or possibly the afterlife.

 Awards

-The film received over 20 awards and 1 nomination and is considered the most successful in the series of works by Dudok de Wit.
+The film received over 20 awards and 1 nomination, and is considered the most successful in the series of works by Dudok de Wit.
 It was also included in the Animation Show of Shows.